 - Income taxes paid at the state level.

 - Employment taxes.
-If you have an employee you can write the taxes you paid for him or her out of your pocket such as social security, Medicare and for unemployment.
+If you have an employee, you can write the taxes you paid for them out of your pocket, such as social security, Medicare, and unemployment.

-- Your transportation such as airplane tickets, bussing, taxi and your car.
+- Your transportation such as airplane tickets, bussing, taxi, and car rental.

 - Your meals.
-You may write of your 50% of you meals during your trip.
+You may write off 50% of your meals during your trip.